 • conjunctivitis (inflamed eyes) is also common, usually without a discharge.

-It may be difficult to tell the difference between Zika symptoms and symptoms of other mosquito-borne infections such as dengue and chikungunya.
-Speak to your doctor about any symptoms you have following travel to areas affected by these mosquito-borne infections.
+Symptoms of Zika may appear similar to symptoms of other mosquito-borne infections such as dengue and chikungunya.
+Speak to your doctor about any symptoms you have after travelling to areas affected by these mosquito-borne infections.

 How is Zika virus spread?